wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-export.md

 	wacn.date=""/>

-# Create and export a BACPAC of <!-- deleted by customization an Azure --><!-- keep by customization: begin --> a <!-- keep by customization: end --> SQL database
+# Create and export a BACPAC of an Azure SQL database

 **Single database**